 Encephalitis can occur as a secondary immunologic complication of certain viral infections or vaccinations.
 Inflammatory demyelination of the brain and spinal cord can occur 1 to 3 weeks later (as acute disseminated encephalomyelitis); the immune system attacks one or more central nervous system (CNS) antigens that resemble proteins of the infectious agent.
 The most common causes of this complication used to be measles, rubella, chickenpox, and mumps (all now uncommon because childhood vaccination is widespread); smallpox vaccine; and live-virus vaccines (eg, the older rabies vaccines prepared from sheep or goat brain).
 In the US, most cases now result from influenza Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
 Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more A or B virus, enteroviruses Overview of Enterovirus Infections Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous... read more , Epstein-Barr virus Infectious Mononucleosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more , hepatitis A Hepatitis A Hepatitis A is caused by an enterically transmitted RNA virus that, in older children and adults, causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Young... read more or hepatitis B Hepatitis B, Acute Hepatitis B is caused by a DNA virus that is often parenterally transmitted.
 It causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Fulminant hepatitis and... read more virus, or HIV Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more .
 Immunologically mediated encephalitis also occurs in patients with cancer and other autoimmune disorders.

-Rarely, apparent encephalitis has developed in patients with COVID COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more -19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more , caused by the novel pandemic severe acute respiratory syndrome coronavirus (SARS-CoV2); the mechanism is not clear, but an immunologic contribution to the mechanism of apparent encephalitis is possible, as is direct viral invasion of the brain.
+Rarely, apparent encephalitis has developed in patients with COVID COVID-19 COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more -19 COVID-19 COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more , caused by the novel pandemic severe acute respiratory syndrome coronavirus (SARS-CoV2); the mechanism is not clear, but an immunologic contribution to the mechanism of apparent encephalitis is possible, as is direct viral invasion of the brain.

 Encephalopathies caused by autoantibodies to neuronal membrane proteins (eg, N-methyl-d-aspartate receptors [NMDAR] ) may mimic viral encephalitis.
 Studies indicate that anti-NMDAR encephalitis is more common than viral encephalitides.
 Anti-NMDAR encephalitis was first described in young women with ovarian teratomas but can occur in both sexes and at any age.
 Anti-NMDAR encephalitis also occurs as a postinfectious complication of HSV encephalitis, resulting in clinical decline within weeks of the HSV infection.